vtman/PerFSeeB/README.md

 <tt>periodicBlock.exe D:\PerFSeeB\outTest 3 30 2 100000 6</tt>

 Our goal is to find blocks of maximum weight (maximum number of 1-elements).
 Therefore we start we a small number of 0-elements and try to find any valid blocks.
-If there are no such blocks, then we increse the number of 0-elements in a block by one and repeat the procedure.
+If there are no such blocks, then we increase the number of 0-elements in a block by one and repeat the procedure.
 For short blocks (< 35) the procedure is fast, so the number can be any small (and must be positive).
-However, for big blocks it may be reasonable to start with some number, e.g. using numbers found for shorter blocks.
-However, one needs to take into account that while the number of 0-elements tends to increase with the block size, some blocks may have less zeros than shorter blocks.
+However, for big blocks, it may be reasonable to start with some number, e.g. using numbers found for shorter blocks.
+However, one needs to take into account that while the number of 0-elements tends to increase with the block size, some blocks may have fewer zeros than shorter blocks.

-The code pre-generate a list of candidate blocks, then all those candidates are processed (validated) in parallel.
-Therefore a user must specify the number of candidates to be pre-generated and number of threads to be used.
+The code pre-generates a list of candidate blocks, then all those candidates are processed (validated) in parallel.
+Therefore a user must specify the number of candidates to be pre-generated and the number of threads to be used.
 The number of candidates is good to set to 1000000, the number of threads is usually the number of cores in a CPU (in any case the code will check the number of threads available).

 Processing for large blocks may take hours/days, so in some cases when the code is stopped one may use the last found block as the initial block.
 Or one may specify the number of candidate blocks to be skipped (generation of candidate blocks is relatively fast compared to the time required for validation).
-However, these two parameters are optional and may not be used in normal situation.
+However, these two parameters are optional and may not be used in a normal situation.

-We aim for blocks of maximum weight, therefore once at least one block of a given weight is found, we do not geenrate blocks of smaller weights.
+We aim for blocks of maximum weight, therefore once at least one block of a given weight is found, we do not generate blocks of smaller weights.
 In principle, if a user needs other blocks, then it is possible to modify a code to specify the exit procedure or use another number of 0-elements.
-Note that the number of blocks can be large in case of non-maximum weights.
+Note that the number of blocks can be large in the case of non-maximum weights.

 Blocks generated by the above code are saved in <b>perBlock</b> folder.